SimmonsBI/bmotif/README.md

 corresponds to the colour of the links in the motif.
 Colours are colourblind safe following the palette proposed by Wong et al (2011).
-Motif IDs and node position IDS can also be found in **Simmons, B. I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R.
-bmotif: a package for counting motifs in bipartite networks. bioRxiv.
+Motif IDs and node position IDS can also be found in **Simmons, B. I., Sweering, M. J. M., Schillinger, M., Dicks, L. V., Sutherland W. J., Di Clemente, R. bmotif: a package for motif analyses of bipartite networks.
-doi: 10.1101/302356**.
+Methods in Ecology and Evolution (accepted)**.
 Link position IDs are only in the Figure above.
 Node positions were defined following Baker et al (2015) Appendix 1 Figure A27.

 Consider the example of motif 5: